 Within the broader framework of decentralization the Village Education Committees and school complexes were established to devolve powers to the local governing bodies.
 The 73rd and the 74th amendment of the constitution in 1992 delineated specific powers and responsibilities to the local bodies.
 The panchayat under this amendment was given the responsibility for education.
 Education, included - primary and secondary education, adult and non-formal education, and vocational education and technical training.
 With the passage of the Right to Education Act, 2009 the SMC became the most local unit for the purpose of governing the schools.

 To gain a clear understanding of the functioning, its capacity and efficiency of the SMC data was collected from the school.
 For the purpose of the research and to fulfil its objective, the study explored the formation of the SMC and its process.
 The RTE, has implicitly stated the rules with regard to the process of formation of the SMC.
-While the purpose of the SMC is to enhance the role of the communities it was observed that the government functionaries involvement is too high.
+While the purpose of the SMC is to enhance the role of the communities it was observed that the government functionaries’ involvement is too high.
 The SMCs in the state of Jharkhand are to be constituted by including a total of 16 member for the primary schools.
 Table 2-The composition of the SMC